mithi/react-philosophies/README.md

 2. Know the terms [`lazy loading`](https://nextjs.org/docs/advanced-features/dynamic-import) and [`bundle/code splitting`](https://reactjs.org/docs/code-splitting.html)
 3. Use `useMemo` mostly just for expensive calculations
 4. For `React.memo`, `useMemo`, and `useCallback` for reducing re-renders, they shouldn't have many dependencies and the dependencies should be mostly primitive types
-5. Make sure your `React.memo`, `useCallback` pr `useMemo` is doing what you think it's doing (is it really preventing rerendering?)
+5. Make sure your `React.memo`, `useCallback` or `useMemo` is doing what you think it's doing (is it really preventing rerendering?)
 6. Window large lists (with [`tannerlinsley/react-virtual`](https://github.com/tannerlinsley/react-virtual) or similar)
-7. Put `Context` as low as possible in your component tree. `Context` does not have to be global to your whole app
-8. `Context` should be logically separated, do not add to many values in one context provider
-9. You can optimize `context` by separating the `state` and the `dispatch` function
-10. Stop punching yourself everytime you blink (fix slow renders before fixing rerenders)
+7. Stop punching yourself everytime you blink (fix slow renders before fixing rerenders)
-11. Putting your state as close as possible to where it's being used will make your app faster
+8. Putting your state as close as possible to where it's being used will make your app faster (state colocation)
+9. `Context` should be logically separated, do not add to many values in one context provider
+10. You can optimize `context` by separating the `state` and the `dispatch` function
-12. You can visualize the code bundles you've generated with tools such as [`source-map-explorer`](https://create-react-app.dev/docs/analyzing-the-bundle-size/) or [`@next/bundle-analyzer`](https://www.npmjs.com/package/@next/bundle-analyzer) (for NextJS).
+11. You can visualize the code bundles you've generated with tools such as [`source-map-explorer`](https://create-react-app.dev/docs/analyzing-the-bundle-size/) or [`@next/bundle-analyzer`](https://www.npmjs.com/package/@next/bundle-analyzer) (for NextJS).
-13. If you're going to use a package for your forms, I recommend [`react-hook-forms`](https://react-hook-form.com/).
+12. If you're going to use a package for your forms, I recommend [`react-hook-forms`](https://react-hook-form.com/).
 I think it is a great balance of good performance and good developer experience.

 <details>
     <summary>View selected KCD articles about performance</summary>